 What was ur worst experience during ur travels so far ?
 (Gracia, Indonesia)

 Thanks for the reminder ,*roll-eyes, that was a shocking situation.
 A man in a hostel pretended interest for collaboration and lured me in his room near the reception.
 That was awkward enough.
 After some thoughts to refuse his offer, I decided to give him the opportunity to exchange numbers, just out of politeness.
 Then the person hugged me and threw us on his bed.
 I was shocked.
 Short time later another man made a disgusting sexual approach from a distance in an abandoned bus stop while I was trying to catch the last scheduled bus.
-Both happened on the same Island in Malaysia.
+Both happened in Malaysia.
 I experienced a third one, who followed me into the hostel bathroom and tried to approach verbally but since I am experienced now, I kept the distance and decided not to give that much friendliness which I normally tend to do so.
 Although this one was not a real bad situation.
-Just being cautious.
+Just being cautious but without any fear.

 And for all travellers out there, my bad experiences have not lead to a bad happening.
 Thus I can say, take care but don’t be scared.

 How light is your luggage ?
 (Nooraini, Malaysia)

 Definitely too heavy.
 I prefer a much lighter Travel Lifestyle.
 At the moment I have a backpack with 60 Liters which I fully use.
 Another Rucksack with 25-30 Liters I have in the front, it is my chest-pack and the one I take into the airplane, whenever I decide to fly to the next spot.
 I found out that I am happy the less I have, actually.
 So my dream-wish is to reduce everything and being able to travel only with a small bag, so I can literally jump from one place to another or even hike longer distances without big weights on my shoulders.